xiaozhouwang/kaggle-porto-seguro/readme.md

 `python simple_average.py` and then you can find the submission file at `../model/simple_average.csv`

-*To reproduce the exact solution we submitted, you can follow these steps below, in addition to the simple solution*
+Although not recommended but you can also reproduce the exact same solution we submitted.

+*you can follow these steps below, in addition to the simple solution*

 ```
 cd ../code_for_exact_solution/